jsdelivr/globalping/INFRASTRUCTURE.md

 ### API - Redis 6.x

-Redis is used to cache GeoIP information from our 3 databases, to store all measurement results and to sync connected probes between multiple API instances.
+Redis is used to cache GeoIP information from our 3 IP databases, to store all measurement results and to sync connected probes between multiple API instances.

-- Hosted with RedisLabs
+- Hosted with RedisLabs in Europe
 - 100MB RAM instance with multi-zone high-availability and data persistence
 - Eviction policy `volatile-ttl`
 - Max 256 connections